OBGYN faculty member pointing to diagnostic image on screen

 Cancer Genetics & Breast Health Advanced Training Program

-The Cancer Genetics and Breast Health advanced training program is a one-year program designed to provide the appropriate candidate with a multi-disciplinary experience to train as an expert and consultant in managing most aspects of breast and gynecological cancer genetic mutations, as well as breast health.
+The Cancer Genetics and Breast Health (CGBH) advanced training program is a one-year program designed to provide the appropriate candidate with a multi-disciplinary experience to train as an expert and consultant in managing most aspects of breast and gynecological cancer genetic mutations, as well as breast health.

 Learn more by jumping to the sections below: